Immigration Detention Rights in Australia

 What is this right?

-Under Part 2, Division 7 of the Migration Act 1958, any person in Australia who is an unlawful non-citizen (without a valid visa) must be detained.
-This is known as Australia's mandatory detention system.
-Detention continues until the person is granted a visa or removed from Australia.
+Under Part 2, Division 7 of the Migration Act 1958, any person in Australia who is an unlawful non-citizen — meaning without a valid visa — must be detained.
+That's Australia's mandatory detention regime, and it has been controversial since the day it was introduced in 1992.
+Detention continues until the person is granted a visa or removed from the country.

-In November 2023, the High Court of Australia ruled in NZYQ v Minister for Immigration that indefinite immigration detention is unlawful when there is no real prospect of removal from Australia in the reasonably foreseeable future.
-This landmark decision means the government cannot hold you in detention indefinitely if it cannot actually deport you.
+In November 2023, the High Court rewrote a major piece of the framework.
+In NZYQ v Minister for Immigration, the Court held that indefinite immigration detention is unconstitutional when there is no real prospect of removal in the reasonably foreseeable future.
+After two decades of the opposite assumption, the government can no longer hold someone forever simply because no country will take them.

-While in detention, you have rights including: access to legal representation, medical care, the ability to contact family and consular officials, and the right to apply for a visa or seek judicial review of your detention.
-The Australian Human Rights Commission can inspect detention facilities.
-The Australian Border Force Act 2015 governs the conduct of officers in detention centres.
+Inside detention, you keep rights: access to legal representation, medical care, the ability to contact family and consular officials, the right to apply for a visa, and the right to seek judicial review of your detention.
+The Australian Human Rights Commission inspects detention facilities.
+Officer conduct is governed by the Australian Border Force Act 2015.

-Children should be detained only as a last resort and for the shortest appropriate period, consistent with Australia's obligations under the Convention on the Rights of the Child.
+Children should only be detained as a last resort and for the shortest appropriate period, consistent with Australia's obligations under the Convention on the Rights of the Child — though practice has not always matched the principle.

 When does it apply?